A New Consistency Test for the $\Lambda$CDM Model using Radial and Transverse BAO Measurements: Results

 \subsection{Radial--transverse ratios: $\DH(z_i)/\DM(z_i)$}

 Panels $(A_3)$ and $(B_3)$ show $\OmL$ inferred from ratios combining a local distance ($\DH$) with an integrated distance ($\DM$).
 Because $\DM$ integrates $\DH$ over $0<z'<z$, these constraints probe a redshift interval and are presented as bands spanning the corresponding effective $z$-range (Sec.~\ref{subsec:zmatch}).
 Compared to the radial-only ratios, the $\DH/\DM$ diagnostic yields a relatively stable set of $\OmL$ values across redshift in both DR1 and DR2, with the tightest constraints coming from the mid-redshift bins where $\DM/\rd$ is measured most precisely.
+The mid-redshift $\DH/\DM$ constraints are close to the Planck reference value, while the lowest-redshift bins give somewhat higher inferred $\OmL$.
+Given their uncertainties and shared covariance with the radial measurements, these offsets remain consistent with the statement that the radial and transverse BAO distances are mutually compatible at present precision.